-These services would start by using the child's records in order to establish which strategies have already been employed and which targets have previously been set.
+These services would start by gathering information from the SENDCo in a joint planning meeting or structured conversation.
+This meeting would be where information and the child's records would be shared in order to establish which strategies have already been employed and which outcomes have previously been set.
 The external specialist may act in an advisory capacity, provide additional specialist assessment or be involved in teaching the child directly.
-The child's Individual targets will set out strategies for supporting the child's progress.
-These will be implemented, at least in part, in the normal classroom setting.
-The delivery of the interventions recorded in the School Passport continues to be the responsibility of the class teacher.
+The child's Individual outcomes will set out strategies for supporting the child's progress.
+These will be implemented, at least in part, in the classroom setting.
+The delivery of the interventions recorded in the APDR continues to be the responsibility of the class teacher.